Join us each month for a 60-minute webinar on the latest in post-operative treatment advances, including a live Q&A session.

 *Continuing education accreditation provided for live-events only.
 Previously recording webinars are not RACE approved for CE.

-Aratana will host a NOCITA lunch session (12:15 -1:15 p.m.) on Friday, October 13 with Kristin Kirkby-Shaw, DVM, MS, PhD, DACVS, DACVSMR, Andrew Jackson, DVM, DACVS and Bonnie Wright, DVM, DACVAA participating in an interactive roundtable discussion on NOCITA, specifically detailing how they have successfully incorporated the long-acting local analgesic into practice protocols.
+Aratana hosted a NOCITA lunch session (12:15 -1:15 p.m.) on Friday, October 13 with Kristin Kirkby-Shaw, DVM, MS, PhD, DACVS, DACVSMR, Andrew Jackson, DVM, DACVS and Bonnie Wright, DVM, DACVAA participating in an interactive roundtable discussion on NOCITA, specifically detailing how they have successfully incorporated the long-acting local analgesic into practice protocols.